zinqlabs/stagehand/README.md

     - `1`: SDK-level logging
     - `2`: LLM-client level logging (most granular)
   - `debugDom`: a `boolean` that draws bounding boxes around elements presented to the LLM during automation.
   - `domSettleTimeoutMs`: an `integer` that specifies the timeout in milliseconds for waiting for the DOM to settle.
+It can be overriden in individual function calls if needed.
 Defaults to 30000 (30 seconds).
   - `enableCaching`: a `boolean` that enables caching of LLM responses.
 When set to `true`, the LLM requests will be cached on disk and reused for identical requests.
 Defaults to `false`.

 - **Returns:**